teraxtech/caplayer/README.md

 The actions include:
 - **Reset** resets the simulation to it's initial state.
-- **Shift** moves the provided area, and if a paste area is used, pastes the pattern.
+- **Shift** moves the provided area, and if a paste area is active, pastes the pattern.
 - **Randomize** randomizes the provided area.
 - **Save** adds the pattern's RLE to the box at the bottom.
 - **Generate Salvo** produces a salvo of ships.
 To set it up input the minimum repeat time in generations for one ship to come after another.
 Then select either a marker or a active pattern to be pasted.
 It has to contain the ship and be large entire evolution for one cycle.